New UK Task Force Meets to Target Adult Content

 This would be in line with the report’s recommendation that the government appoint “a body, such as the BBFC, who have experience in moderating content, to audit content from platforms hosting pornography to ensure they are tackling prohibited and illegal content.”

-The review proposed a “Safe Pornography Code of Practice” under which “legal but harmful” content could be prohibited online.
+The review report proposes a “Safe Pornography Code of Practice” under which “legal but harmful” content could be prohibited online.
 Such a prohibition would theoretically be enforced by Ofcom, the same regulatory body currently enforcing age assurance standards for adult sites under the U.K.'s Online Safety Act.
 It would equate any categories of adult content that the U.K. government considers “harmful” with already-prohibited illegal content such as CSAM, trafficking, deepfakes and intimate image abuse.

 Copyright © 2025 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.